iainctduncan/papers/source/features_usage.rst

 integer, float, bang, or list respectively in inlet 0.
 If the user has defined such a function, it will be invoked, if they have not, the default handlers will be invoked, which simply print an error message.
-(These are named **f-{{type}}** simply to avoid the inconsistency that would result had we used **int**, **float**, and **bang**, as **list** is a built in Scheme function.)
+(These are named **f-int**, **f-float**, etc. to avoid the inconsistency that would result had we used **int**, **float**, and **bang**, as **list** is a built in Scheme function.)

 Inlet 1+
 ^^^^^^^^
 There are times when it is not desirable that the incoming symbols in Max messages be taken as Scheme variable names.
-An example of this is dealing with incoming Open Sound Control (OSC) messages, where one may not have full control over the text formatting of the incoming message, and thus inserting single quotation marks to indicate symbols is not possible.
+An example of this is dealing with incoming Open Sound Control (OSC) messages, where one may not have control over the text of the incoming message, and thus inserting single quotation marks to indicate symbols is not possible.
-For this kind of situation, messages to inlets over 0 are not automatically evaluated as Scheme code.
+For this reason, messages to inlets over 0 are not automatically evaluated as Scheme code.
 This means that in order to accept input in inlets over 0, one must create a handler function and register it with Scheme for Max using the **listen** function.
-The call to **listen** takes arguments for the inlet, type of incoming message, and the handler function, where the type of incoming message can be one of: integer, float, symbol, or list.
+The call to **listen** takes arguments for the inlet number, the type of incoming message, and the handler function, where the type of incoming message can be one of: integer, float, symbol, or list.
 The handler function must be a single-arity function as it always receives its arguments as a single bundled list.
 This allows handlers to be generic and also allows the same handler to be registered for multiple types of message.